Wenvalegam/ZIKV_OC-CO-PR/README.md

 # Optimal Control Applied to Zika Virus Epidemics in Colombia and Puerto Rico (2023).
-Wencel Valega Mackenzie, Karen Rios-Soto, Suzanne Lenhart
+Wencel Valega Mackenzie, Karen R/'ios-Soto, Suzanne Lenhart

 ## This repository has been created to reproduce the numerical results in Valega-Mackenzie et. al, 2023.